Project Description

 We have conducted a detailed interview with Nelis with plenty of advice on what exactly to expect on a gorilla trekking safari and we suggest reading that for all the questions you might have.
 Here is a link.

 What we will say here is that when you first encounter mountain gorillas in the wild it can be a most profound experience.
-There are no fences, no sense separation of from being in a vehicle.
+There are no barriers or boundaries separating you from being in a vehicle.
 It is you and these gentle giants co-existing for a brief while where the mountain gorillas live.
 It is so profound that we always do two gorilla trekking excursions on each of our gorilla tours so that when you do the second the adrenaline has subsided a little and you can focus on your settings.

-Of course, Nelis will be right by your side suggesting shots to take and settings to use throughout the gorilla trek.
-Nelis has spent so much time with mountain gorillas that his instinct and understanding of their behaviour will be invaluable in getting the best shots.
+Of course, your photo host will be right by your side suggesting shots to take and settings to use throughout the gorilla trek.

 After the gorilla trekking on both days, you will return to Mahogany Springs lodge to review your images and start with some editing.
-After the first gorilla trek, this will be an opportunity for Nelis to point out ways in which you could improve your shots for the next day of gorilla trekking.
+After the first gorilla trek, your photo host will provide valuable feedback and suggestions on how to improve your shots for the next day of gorilla trekking.

 The last morning of our gorilla trekking adventure sees us heading back to the airport for the short flight back to Entebbe. there are of course other destinations that Uganda offers such as Murchison Falls National Park (a birding hotspot of note) in the north of the country which is well worth a visit.
 Should you wish to tack this onto the trip please let your safari planner know.